dominicjjohnson/mira-day-agenda/README.md

   border: yes - add additional css classes to display the border and not the background colour.
 Default is fill
   display_heading_bar: yes - display the bar at the top of the track columns.
   display_heading_bar_page: no - display the bar at the top of the grid.
 Set to false by default.
 Not yet added to param list, not sure if needed.
+  link_title_to_details: true then link to details page false / default link to the pop-up.

   NEW (3rd July 2025)
   - time_slot_side - true / false.
 True = display it